2018 Ice Heave

 On January 19, Spectre UAV flew an aerial survey of portions of the northwest shore to document the damage.
 You can download a copy of the report of the flyover here (PDF, 9.2 mb).

-If your shoreline is impacted by the ice heave or any other damage, please go to the Alberta Environment and Parks pages on Lakeshores for information about how to proceed to repair the damage without harming the lake.
+If your shoreline is impacted by the ice heave or any other damage, please go to our Shoreline Modification Information page to learn how to repair the damage without harming the lake, including the permits required.

 As a result of the ice heave, the WWMC organized a Shoreline Restoration Workshop on May 11 and 12, featuring David Polster of Polster Environmental Services Ltd. Fifty people showed up for the classroom session on May 11 and about 20 showed for the practical session on May 12 where willow and other cuttings were gathered to plant at the shoreline property of Pat and Lesley Taylor.